joeyrobert/ceruleanjs/README.md

     npm run build-windows

-This requires Microsoft Visual Studio 2015 to be installed.
-It will generate `ceruleanjs.exe` and `book.bok` in `dist`.
+This requires Microsoft Visual Studio 2015/2019/2022 to be installed.
+It will generate `ceruleanjs.exe` and `book.bin` in `dist`.

 To generate a web build, run: